eps0003/dido/README.md

   return data.request;
 });
 const sendRequest = new Transform<Request, Response>((request) => {
+  // Imagine this sends an API request using the provided
-  return "Goodbye, World!";
+  // request data which responds with the following response return "Goodbye, World!";
 });
 const request = new Pipe(prepareRequest).next(sendRequest);